-Once you move to Peterborough, there is a lot of information that you will need to have in order to get settled into the community.
-This section provides some answers to your questions about settling into the community, and links to organizations that can help you.
+Once you move to Peterborough, there is a lot of information that you will need to settle into the community.
+This section provides information about settling into the community.
+You will also find links to organizations that can help you.

 Where do I find local information and available services?

 The City of Peterborough is responsible for a wide range of municipal services for residents of Peterborough.
-Federal services in Peterborough are offered at the Service Canada Centre.
-Many provincial services are available at the Service Ontario Centre.
+Federal services are offered at the Service Canada Centre.
+Before you visit, find the service you need to confirm it is available.

-The United Way of Peterborough and District includes more than 30 organizations that provide free social and community services to residents of Peterborough City and County.
+The United Way of Peterborough and District includes more than 30 organizations that provide free social and community services to Peterborough City and County residents.

-Lists of community organizations and private businesses can be found at FourInfo.com.
+Lists of community organizations and private businesses can be found here.
 This includes non-profit organizations and self-help/support groups (made up of individuals who share common issues).

 You can also search for local businesses in the Yellow Pages online.